The Child Dreamer:

 My husband, George, has died.
 His guardian, Lorcan, told me that his death was noble and quick; That he passed away while away on one of their journeys away from home.
 He told me to take solace in the fact that he died doing God’s work and I should be proud.

 The voices were beginning to destroy George from the inside.
 Even in this journal, it was clear the voices had tainted his memory.
 There were words he couldn’t seem to write or recall.
-He had to write them in the characters he used to seal the doors.
+He had to write them in the same characters he used to seal the doors.

 When I first met my husband, it was when my family was inducted into the Gatekeepers.
 The church blessed us with knowledge that few were privy too.
 They were only allowed within because of me.
 You see, I am sensitive to the other side.
 I can feel when a spirit or something else is nearby.
 They knew they could use me; Use me to find the doors to the other side.